ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Inventory plugins normally only execute at the start of a run, before playbooks/plays and roles are found, but they can be 're-executed' via the `meta: refresh_inventory` task, which will clear out the existing inventory and rebuild it.

-For examples on how to implement a connection plug in, see the source code here:
+For examples on how to implement an inventory plug in, see the source code here:
 `lib/ansible/plugins/inventory <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/inventory>`_.

 .. _developing_lookup_plugins: